janlukasschroeder/nlp-cheat-sheet-python/README.md

 Popular: [Cosine](https://studymachinelearning.com/cosine-similarity-text-similarity-metric/) and [Jaccard](https://studymachinelearning.com/jaccard-similarity-text-similarity-metric-in-nlp/) similarity.

-Cosine similarity (also known as: L2-normalized dot product of vectors) is a formula used to calculate how similar two given word vectors are.
+**Cosine similarity** (also known as: L2-normalized dot product of vectors) is a formula used to calculate how similar two given word vectors are.

-Jaccard similarity indicates how many words two documents share by using the intersection and unions of the words.
+**Jaccard similarity** indicates how many words two documents share by using the intersection and unions of the words.

+**Levenshtein distance** is a metric for measuring the difference between two sequences.
+How similar are two words, or how similar are two sentences?

 ## Cosine Similarity